 - Eye muscle surgery: This surgery helps correct double vision.
 It involves cutting muscle affected by scar tissue and reattaching it further back in your eye.

 These procedures can help improve vision or the appearance of your eyes.

-Rarely, radiation therapy, or orbital radiotherapy, is used to reduce swelling on the muscles and tissues around the eyes.
-This is done over the course of several days.
+Rarely radiation therapy, called orbital radiotherapy, is used to reduce swelling in the muscles and tissues around the eyes.
+This is done over several days.

-Eye symptoms usually stabilize after about six months.
-They may start to improve right away or remain stable for a year or two before they start to improve.
+Symptoms can improve even without treatment, but treatment can help lower the chance of permanent eye damage from inflammation.
+With proper treatment, symptoms of GO usually stabilize.
+They may start to improve immediately or remain stable for a year or two before they improve.

 While the symptoms can be frustrating and disruptive to your everyday life, it’s very rare for GO to cause blindness, especially with proper treatment.

 If you receive a diagnosis of Graves’ disease, consider finding an ophthalmologist to screen you for eye problems and let a doctor know right away if you have any bothersome eye symptoms.